ozgurozmen/ozgurozmen.github.io/_pages/about.md

 Prospective Students
 ============
-<b>[Spring/Fall 25]</b> I am looking for motivated Ph.D. students and research interns who are interested in security and privacy.
+<b>[Summer/Fall 25]</b> I am looking for research interns (remote or in-person) who are interested in security and privacy.
 If you are interested in working with me, please reach out to me through email.

 News